openfga/openfga/README.md

 ## Community Meetings

-Learn about our monthly community meeting [here](https://github.com/openfga/community/blob/main/community-meetings.md).
+We hold a monthly meeting to interact with the community, collaborate and receive/provide feedback.
+You can find more details, including the time, our agenda, and the meeting minutes [here](https://github.com/openfga/community/blob/main/community-meetings.md).